How to Make Agua de Limón (Mexican Lime Agua Fresca)

 WHAT IS AGUA DE LIMÓN?

-Agua de limón is a traditional Mexican drink made with chia seeds, water, lime juice, and sugar.
-It’s probably one of the most popular aguas frescas in Mexico and happens to be a childhood favorite of mine.
-First, chia seeds are soaked in water until they form a gel-like consistency, then mixed with lime juice, additional water, and sweetened to taste.
-It’s the ultimate hydrating drink!
+Agua de limón is a traditional Mexican drink made with water, lime juice, and sugar and served over ice.
+It’s probably one of the most popular aguas frescas in Mexico (along with agua de jamaica and agua de horchata) and happens to be a childhood favorite of mine.
+The sweet-tart flavor of this drink transports me to Mexico, where it’s almost always available at mercados and restaurants.

-BENEFITS OF DRINKING LIME AGUA FRESCA
+BENEFITS OF DRINKING AGUA DE LIMÓN

-- As a powerful antioxidant, vitamin C helps protect the body from free radical damage, reducing the risk of chronic diseases.
+- Vitamin C from the limes helps boost the immune system.
+As a powerful antioxidant, vitamin C also helps protect the body from free radical damage, reducing the risk of chronic diseases.

 WHY I LOVE THIS RECIPE